SAVE UP TO 89% ON

 Put your third finger on the third fret of the low E string, and be sure to come down on the very tip of your finger.
 Don’t let your fingers get lazy and accidentally brush against any other strings.
 You also want to make sure that your fingers are placed right behind the fret.

-You’ll notice that we’re breaking a rule here because our first and second fingers aren’t right behind the fret, but that can’t really be helped in this chord shape.
-To help you learn this chord, don’t forget to try making the shape for thirty seconds, shaking it out, and trying that a few times.
+Chord Tip: You’ll notice that we’re breaking a rule here because our first and second fingers aren’t right behind the fret, but that can’t really be helped in this chord shape.
+To help you learn this chord, try making the shape for thirty seconds, shaking it out, and trying that a few times.
 Once you have this chord down solid, you can try switching between the A major and E major.

 E Minor Chord: Start with the E minor chord by making the E major chord shape, and then simply take your index finger off.
 That’s all you have to do to make your E minor chord.

 A Minor Chord: The last chord we’ll look at is an A minor, and this one is neat because it feels like an E major chord that’s just been moved over a string set.
 Place your second finger on the second fret of D string, third finger on the second fret of the G string, and first finger on the first fret of the B string.
 Strum the top five strings, leaving the low E string out.
 Now you can see how this chord shape looks just like the E major shape, but on different strings.